Aharriott34/Netflix_Stocks_Project/README.md

 Built With:

-Python 3
+- Python 3
 Prerequisites:

 Python packages used for analyzation:

-Numpy
-Pandas
+- Pandas

 Python packages for visualization:

-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

 Usage: